MattDiMu/gulp-sassvg/README.md

+# TODO
+- usage of classes & promises
+- separation into node-sassvg and gulp-sassvg
+- usage of a templating like underscore/handlebars

 # gulp-sassvg

 This plugin is currently under development.
 Feel free to [file issues/ask questions](https://github.com/MattDiMu/gulp-sassvg/issues), but do NOT use in production yet!